Harshit-Sonawala/Patient_Management_System/readme.md

 - - - -

-A simple and user-friendly Desktop App created using Python as a miniproject for the Python Miniproject 1A Submission.
+A simple and user-friendly Desktop App created using Python as a miniproject for the Python Miniproject 1A Submission - KJSIEIT BEIT Semester 4.

 It allows to load the patient records from the excel file and add/delete patient details, edit the table data, search for patient records, generate analytics and more.